It’s relatively easy to set up your Ruby project in Gitpod.

 rvm install 2.7.

-Here are some example Ruby projects that are automated with Gitpod:
+Here are a few Ruby example projects that are already automated with Gitpod:

 |railssampleapp||Ruby on Rails tutorial sample application|